ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 ## Alternative Implementations / Designs

+### Rendering more than one column value in group header

 Consider upstreaming a change to TanStack to allow row grouping by more than one column value.
 While this may not affect the overall architectural design proposed here, it would likely alter it to support providing multiple values to render in the `TableGroupHeaderView`.

+### Group on formatted values

+We decided against grouping on formatted values since TanStack will only determine its grouping based on the raw, unformatted values in the columns.
+Circumventing this would invariably lead to us losing much of the state management TanStack provides.

 ## Open Issues

-1. Should we mark the table validity state as invalid if more than one column specify the same `group-index`?
-2. Do we always render the number of items in a row group as part of the header, or should this be configurable?
+1. Do we always render the number of items in a row group as part of the header, or should this be configurable?
-3. Should the `TableGroupRow` be given an ARIA role of `rowgroup`?
+2. Should the `TableGroupRow` be given an ARIA role of `rowgroup`?
 The docs state that "a `rowgroup` contains one or more rows...", which the `TableGroupRow` technically does not.
 The virtualization implementation requires a pretty opinionated representation of the elements in the DOM, making it difficult to parent `TableRow` elements within a `TableGroupRow`.